Phaidon Press: Move to England and revival

 To avoid the effects of the impending Nazi annexation of Austria, Goldscheider and Horovitz sold the company to British publisher George Allen & Unwin in 1937.
 Phaidon-Verlag was removed from the Austrian commercial register on May 31, 1939.
-Both men subsequently emigrated to London, where they reestablished the imprint as the Phaidon Press as one of the leading British art book publishers.
+Both men subsequently emigrated to London, where they reestablished the imprint as the Phaidon Press, eventually becoming a leading British art book publisher.
 In 1955, during a stay in New York, Horovitz suffered a heart attack and died at the age of 56, upon which the leadership at Phaidon was assumed by his son-in-law, Harvey Miller.
 A decade later, in 1967, Phaidon was acquired by Frederick A. Praeger Inc, a subsidiary of Encyclopædia Britannica.
 Goldscheider remained director of the Phaidon Press until his death in London in 1973.

 From 1974 to 1981, Phaidon was owned by Elsevier, when it was sold in a management buyout under the name Musterlin.
 It was acquired by entrepreneur Richard Schlagman in 1990 and its headquarters returned to London in May 1991.
 Schlagman then hired renowned designer Alan Fletcher in 1993 to be the creative lead.
 In 1998, Fletcher brought on board the German designer Julia Hasting, who began focusing on conceptual book design, emphasizing the art book as an object.
 This approach was translated into the architecture and photography books, as well as the cookery program.
 Leon Black acquired Phaidon in 2012.
 Phaidon acquired the online art-sales business Artspace.
 In January 2020, it acquired the publishing house The Monacelli Press from its founder.